I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 While I’m an advocate of visiting Cleveland’s historic cemetery any time of year, it’s especially appropriate in the fall.
 Stroll through sculpture-like grave markers (the Haserot Angel is probably the most-photographed, especially around Halloween), and enjoy the fall colors.

 Lake View Cemetery is more than 150 years old, and was designed to mimic the great Victorian garden cemeteries of Europe.
 You’ll therefore always find gorgeous landscaping to enjoy, no matter when you visit.
-In fall, keep an eye out for oaks and beeches, but also the Japanese maples, which turn a brilliant red in autumn.
+In fall, keep an eye out for oaks and beeches, but also the Japanese maples, which turn a brilliant red.

 11. Take the kids trick-or-treating at the Zoo

-The Cleveland Metroparks Zoo’s “Trick-or-treat Fest” is back for a second year.
+The Cleveland Metroparks Zoo’s “Trick-or-treat Fest” is back again.
 This daytime event is family-friendly, and kids are encouraged to come in costumes.
 They can trick-or-treat around the zoo and enjoy all sorts of themed events and activities.
+The Monster Mash Dance Party at the Zoo’s amphitheater is back this year, too!

-The Akron Zoo is also doing its annual Boo at the Zoo event, which allows kids to trick-or-treat around the Zoo on weekends from October 16-October 31.
+The Akron Zoo is also doing its annual Boo at the Zoo event, which allows kids to trick-or-treat around the Zoo on weekends from October 15-October 30.
 Boo at the Zoo runs from 11 a.m.-7 p.m. on those weekends.

 12. See the Spooky Pooch Parade in Lakewood